ayrat555/ayrat555.github.io/_posts/2017-10-29-ethereum-bloom-filter.md

   end
 ```

-The last thing left to do is to define method to check if filter have an object:
+The last thing left to do is to define method to check if filter has an object:

 ``` elixir
   @spec contains?(integer(), binary()) :: boolean()